 We had two primary areas of concern.
 First, we wanted to find out which cement formulations work best for printing.
 Second, we wanted to determine the optimal program settings for the printer itself so we can print the best quality structures.

-Perfecting the Mix, Cracking the Codefused filament modeling or “material extrusion.”
+The additive manufacturing approach that we used is known as fused filament modeling or “material extrusion.”
 In this process, a material is pushed through a nozzle and laid down to build up a structure layer-by-layer.
 Typical 3-D printers use a plastic filament that looks a lot like the kind you might load into a weed whacker.
 The filament is forced through a heated nozzle to make it malleable and soft enough to stick to the previous layer.
 3-D printing with cement works essentially the same way, except the cement isn’t heated and the nozzle is bigger.

 Scott and his past SURF students modified a commercially available conventional 3-D printer to deposit cement paste.
 They also experimented with different paste mixes to see how easily they can be pumped and how well they form standing structures rather than puddles.
 This summer, I furthered this research by not only optimizing the cement paste for printing but also experimenting with how to introduce reinforcements—here in the form of a printed plastic mesh—to the concrete.